BlockchainCommons/envelope-cli-swift/Transcripts/1-OVERVIEW-TRANSCRIPT.md

-  extract                 Extract the subject of the input envelope. format (default)        Print the envelope in Envelope Notation. generate                Utilities to generate and convert various objects. proof                   Work with existence proofs. diff                    Work with envelope diffs. salt                    Add random salt to the envelope. sign                    Sign the envelope with the provided private key base.
+  extract                 Extract the subject of the input envelope. format (default)        Print the envelope in Envelope Notation. generate                Utilities to generate and convert various objects. proof                   Work with inclusion proofs. diff                    Work with envelope diffs. salt                    Add random salt to the envelope. sign                    Sign the envelope with the provided private key base.